 Note: Footing of the wall should be recessed at least 2.0m below the proposed ground level if it encroaches more than 0.5m into a peripheral planting verge.

-Specific Developments not required to provide Green Buffers and/or Peripheral Planting Verges
+Specific Developments Exempted from Provision of Green Buffers and/or Peripheral Planting Verges

-Some developments do not need to provide green buffers and/or peripheral planting verges along specific sides of the development.
+Some developments are exempted from the provision of green buffers and/or peripheral planting verges along specific sides of the development.